joanskenderi/Robotics-and-Artificial-Intelligence/README.md

 ---

-<font size="1"> Disclaimer: The repository will be private or removed if the authors do not agree for use of the content. </font>
+Disclaimer: The repository will be private or removed if the authors do not agree for use of the content.

 ---